APHA-BAC/NextflowSerotypingPipeline/README.md

 # Pipeline Algorithm

 The pipelines processes data in three stages, as shown below.
 During the preprocessing stage; low quality bases, adapter sequences are removed from the fastq sample file and then subsampled to a maximum of 3M reads.
 Following this, the analysis stage runs multiple serotyping tools in parallel.
+This strategy has been demonstrated to provide more accurate serovar detection than any tools running individually.
 Bespoke typing of vaccine strains and particular servoars of interest to APHA is included as part of this analysis.
 Outputs from each tool are compared in the consensus call step.
 The final postprocessing stage assigns an `Outcome` to each sample by analysing data gathered during the analysis stage.
 The following `Outcome`s are used to signify subsequent lab processing steps: